 The inguinal ligament (also ligamentum inguinale, arcus inguinalis or Pouparts’s ligament) is a band of connective tissue that extends from the anterior superior iliac spine of the ilium to the pubic tubercle on the pubic bone.

 It is formed by the free inferior border of the aponeurosis of the external oblique muscle which attaches to these two points.
-The inguinal ligament is closely related to a number of structures and forms a boundary of the femoral triangle and inguinal canal in the pelvic region.
+The inguinal ligament is closely related to a number of structures and forms the superior boundary of the femoral triangle and contributes to the floor of the inguinal canal in the pelvic region.

 This article will discuss the anatomy and function of the inguinal ligament.

 |Lacunar ligament, pectineal ligament

 |Attach external oblique muscle to the pelvis, protect structure passing between the pelvis and thigh/external genitalia, forms boundary of femoral triangle and inguinal canal